WHO WE ARE

 In April 2017 the CCC became a 501C3 and has increased it's reach within the Metropolitan area.

-The Caring Clothes Closet RVA provides free consignment clothing and comfort bags to people in the metropolitan Richmond area who are in a short term crisis or in an extended at-risk situation.
+To facilitate and distribute donated high- quality clothing, and comfort bags, to people in the Richmond area who are in a short- term crisis or extended at-risk situation.

 BOARD OF DIRECTORS